-If you have set up the Ledger Nano S device and created an account on Ledger Live, transferring funds from Coinbase to Ledger Nano S take only 13 simple steps:
+If you have set up the Ledger Nano S device and created an account on Ledger Live, transferring funds from Coinbase to Ledger Nano S takes a few simple steps:

 1. Plug in your Ledger